-Croatian hotels are classified according to the international star grading system, although some of the grades might seem a little generous – many of Croatia’s four-star hotels would only qualify for three stars in Western Europe, and so on down the scale.
-Generally speaking, one-star hotels (of which there are hardly any left nowadays) have rooms with shared WC and bathroom; two-star hotels (also increasingly rare) have rooms with en-suite facilities but little else; three-stars have slightly larger en-suite rooms and, most probably, a television; four-stars correspond to comfy business class, and will have plush carpets, bath tubs in most rooms and a range of other facilities (such as gym or swimming pool); and five-stars, most of which are in Zagreb or in and around Dubrovnik, are in the international luxury bracket.
+Croatian hotels are classified according to the inter-national star grading system.
+Generally speaking, one-star hotels (of which there are hardly any left nowadays) have rooms with shared WC and bathroom; two-star hotels (also increasingly rare) have rooms with en-suite facilities but little else; three-stars have slightly larger en-suite rooms and, most probably, a television and a/c; four-stars correspond to comfy business class, and will have plush carpets, bath tubs in most rooms and a range of other facilities (such as gym or swimming pool); and five-stars, most of which are in Zagreb or in and around Dubrovnik, are in the international luxury bracket.

 There’s a small number of small family-run hotels aiming to conquer the mid-range market, offering the comforts and level of service of a good three-star hotel but in cosy, informal surroundings and at a slightly cheaper price.
 They don’t crop up in all parts of the country, but we’ve recommended them throughout the Guide wherever they exist.

 In addition, a growing handful of establishments deserve the “boutique hotel” tag, most of which occupy restored houses and palaces on the Dalmatian coast and islands.